Previous Light:

 Shipwrecks and Rescues

-Around Little Brewster Island over centuries there were many shipwrecks, and there were daring rescues made by lighthouse keepers, and by the life saving station at Point Allerton, located at the end of a long peninsula on the mainland in Hull.
-The station was about 2 miles across the shipping channel from the lighthouse and the island, as most ships would have to come through this channel to safely enter Boston Harbor.
-During many storms signals were coordinated by the keeper of Boston Light, and the lifesavers of Hull, as the keeper's main job was to maintain the light burning, where the lifesavers were specially trained in rescues.
+Over the centuries, there were many shipwrecks around Little Brewster Island, alongside daring rescues made by lighthouse keepers and the lifesavers from the Point Allerton station, which is located at the end of a long peninsula on the mainland in Hull.
+The Point Allerton Life Saving Station was situated about two miles across the shipping channel from the lighthouse and the island.
+During numerous storms, signals were coordinated between the keeper of Boston Light and the lifesavers of Hull, as the keeper's primary duty was to maintain the light.
+In contrast, the lifesavers were specially trained for rescues.

-Because the storm was so deadly, Keeper Moses Barrett was unable to leave his post the following morning when he saw the wreck, and tried to signal the Hull Lifesavers, who did not see the flag through the blinding snow until later that afternoon when the storm started to dissipate.
+Due to the deadly storm, Keeper Moses Barrett was unable to leave his post the following morning when he saw the wreck.
+He attempted to signal the Hull Lifesavers, who did not notice the flag through the blinding snow until later that afternoon when the storm began to dissipate.
 The lifesavers from Point Allerton were finally able to rescue all twelve survivors, but 26 people drowned in the Maritana tragedy.

 Boston Harbor lighthouse was the first to be constructed to be operated by appointed keepers, and it was the last lighthouse to be automated in 1998.
-It had more than 60 keepers tending it during its series.
+It had 70 keepers maintaining it during its tenure.

 In 2013, Boston Harbor Lighthouse was chosen as one of a series of five New England lighthouses, painted by artist Howard Koslow, for the "Forever" stamp collection sold at all US Postal stations.